How to Quit Vaping: Complete Guide

 It’s Always Right There

 A cigarette takes 5-7 minutes to smoke.
 You have to go outside, light up, and finish the whole thing.
 A vape?
-You can hit it in your bedroom, your bathroom, your car, your desk — one puff at a time, all day long.
-This constant, micro-dosing pattern creates a deeply ingrained habit loop that’s harder to break because there’s no natural stopping point.
+You can hit it in your bedroom, bathroom, car, or at your desk, one puff at a time, all day long.

 The Social Normalization Problem

 Vaping doesn’t smell.
 It doesn’t stain your teeth.
 It comes in flavors like mango and blue razz.
 None of these facts change the reality that nicotine is nicotine, but they do make it psychologically easier to minimize.
-When everyone at school, work, or social events is vaping, it doesn’t feel like a problem — even when it is.

 Step One: Get Honest With Yourself